-- The job title and job description - The employment start date - Pay intervals (for example weekly or monthly) - Any special terms or conditions relating to hours of work (including overtime) - Paid and unpaid leave entitlements, including annual leave and public holiday entitlements - Sick leave and pay - Pension and pension schemes if any - Period of notice to be given by employer or employee - Details of any collective agreements that may affect employee terms of employment
+- Pay intervals (for example weekly or monthly) - Any special terms or conditions relating to paid leave (other than paid sick leave) - Terms and conditions relating to what happens if you are unable to work due to illness / injury, and to paid sick leave. - Pension and pension schemes if any - Period of notice to be given by employer or employee - Details of any collective agreements that may affect employee terms of employment. - Training entitlements, if any, provided by the employer